 - Save time on shopping and meal planning every week

-- Organize your birds nest of a recipe drawer into a binder you (or your family) can quickly reference at meal time
+- Organize your birds nest of a recipe drawer into a binder or cookbook that you (or your family) can quickly reference at meal time

 - Develop your recipes systematically & capture important recipe development notes